paulbradshaw/jsintro/README.md

 ## Other libraries

 D3 is pretty useful too.

-And Node.js
+And Node.js.

-And Angular
+And Angular.

-And React.js
+And React.js.

 I could go on...